Conservation Science Initiatives

 Know Thy Invaders: Hologenomic Strategies for Managing Puerto Rican Reef Invasives

-Lead Investigator(s) - Jaaziel Garcia-Hernandez, Daniel Toledo-Rodriguez, Sahara Rios, Alex Veglia, Nikolaos Schizas
+Lead Investigator(s) - Daniel Toledo-Rodriguez, Jaaziel Garcia-Hernandez, Sahara Rios, Alex Veglia, Nikolaos Schizas

 Our "Know Thy Invader" project addresses the challenge of invasive species in Puerto Rican waters, including the recent and notably resilient Xeniid coral of the Xeniidae family.
 Through our multidisciplinary hologenomic approach, we delve into the organismal biology, genetics, and microbiomes of these invaders.
 A holobiont refers to the host along with all its associated microbial communities, which together form a functional ecological unit.
 By studying these complex interactions, our research not only tracks the spread of these species across the Caribbean but also explores the key microbial members of their holobionts.
 Understanding these relationships is essential for uncovering what enables these species to thrive so effectively and assess their potential to introduce pathogens.